Lehigraphy/concordat/protocol-breach.md

 <p>Fingers on a bra clasp.
 Slip.
 Try again.</p>

 <p>A hand, hitching up a skirt.
-Another, pulling down an overall.
+Another, pulling down an overall.</p>

 </div>